masmahbubalom/InterviewQuestions/ML Interview Question/README.md

    Supervised learning involves training a model on a labeled dataset, where each input data point is associated with a corresponding target variable.
 The goal is to learn a mapping function from input to output, enabling the model to make predictions on unseen data.
 Supervised learning tasks can be further divided into regression and classification.
 In regression, the target variable is continuous, and the goal is to predict a numerical value (e.g., predicting house prices).
 In classification, the target variable is categorical, and the goal is to classify input data into predefined classes or categories (e.g., classifying emails as spam or non-spam).
 - Unsupervised Learning:
    Unsupervised learning involves training a model on an unlabeled dataset, where the algorithm must identify patterns or structures in the data without explicit guidance.
 Unlike supervised learning, there are no predefined target variables, and the model must learn to represent the underlying structure of the data.
 Common unsupervised learning tasks include clustering, where the algorithm groups similar data points together, and dimensionality reduction, where the algorithm reduces the number of features or variables while preserving important information.
 These types of machine learning algorithms form the foundation of various applications across different domains, enabling computers to learn from data and make intelligent decisions or predictions autonomously.

 ### 3. What is the difference between supervised and unsupervised learning?
 **Answer:**
 Supervised learning involves training a model on a labeled dataset, where the input data is accompanied by corresponding output labels.
 The goal is to learn a mapping function from input to output based on the provided examples, allowing the model to make predictions on new data.
 Common tasks in supervised learning include classification and regression.
 Unsupervised learning, on the other hand, deals with unlabeled data, where the algorithm is tasked with discovering patterns or structures in the data without explicit guidance.
 The objective is to find hidden patterns, group similar data points, or reduce the dimensionality of the dataset.
 Clustering and dimensionality reduction are typical tasks in unsupervised learning.

 ### 4. Can you give examples of supervised and unsupervised learning algorithms?
-Question: Can you give examples of supervised and unsupervised learning algorithms?

-**Answer: **
-Sure!
+**Answer:** Sure!
 Supervised learning algorithms are trained on labeled data, where each example in the training set is associated with a corresponding target label.
 Examples of supervised learning algorithms include:
 - Linear Regression
 - Logistic Regression
 - Support Vector Machines (SVM)